-Death is a natural stage in an aging society and with may be associated with chronic conditions such as cancer, heart failure, chronic obstructive airway disease and the complications of dementing illness.
+Death is a natural stage in an aging society and may be associated with chronic conditions such as cancer, heart failure, chronic obstructive airway disease and the complications of dementia illness.
 A large number of seniors will need end-of-life care over a long period of time.

 Countries will need the expertise to address complex issues that deal with end of life for diverse populations and Aboriginal peoples.The burden of middle-aged people caring for dying parents is becoming more prevalent and their needs should be addressed as well.

 Myths & Misconceptions of Dying

 Seniors don’t need end-of-life care as they are going to die anyway.

 Many seniors would prefer to continue living even if they have a terminal illness.
 They will need help with self-care, emotional support, nutrition and pain control.

 Most seniors die in long-term care facilities and already receive end-of-life care .

 Only one third of seniors die each year in long-term care facilities.
 Even health care workers in palliative care and nursing homes require education on stress management and physiological impacts.

 Many seniors may be in denial, indecisive and ambivalent.
 This can interfere with implementation of directives such as what health care they want.